 North Cornwall · PL29

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Port Isaac, that work is shaped by the place itself — Port Isaac is a tight working fishing village on the rugged north coast, internationally recognised through TV (Doc Martin), with one of the densest Conservation Areas in Cornwall and severe access constraints, with a building stock that leans toward fishermen's cottages on Squeezy Belly Alley and around the harbour and Victorian villas above the village.
+Working in Port Isaac means starting from the PL29 context — Port Isaac is a tight working fishing village on the rugged north coast, internationally recognised through TV (Doc Martin), with one of the densest Conservation Areas in Cornwall and severe access constraints, with a building stock that leans toward converted lofts and chapels and Victorian villas above the village.

 Our process